phunkyg/ReaControl24/README.md

 Microsoft C++ compiler for Python
 ```

+# How it Works

+The Ethernet packets are captured using a Packet Capture utility, sometimes know as a 'network sniffer'.
+Only packets for the Control24 are captured, all normal network traffice is ignored.
+ReaControl's 'daemon' process then deals with this network traffic, and passes it to its 'client' process.
+The 'client' process translates the Control24's binary language to OSC and vice-versa, passing binary messages back to the 'daemon' process which then sends them back as network packets to the Control24.
+Finally, the OSC messages are sent as normal TCP/IP packets to the Reaper.OSC extension, which drives the DAW, according to the mappings found in the control file, OR in the Actions list.
+Return OSC messages are sent back to the 'client' process for the return trip, again as normal TCP/IP packets.

+Each component can be on a separate computer, or all on the same one.

+Some basic stateful mode handling is provided by the 'client' process to receive text from the DAW and display it on the scribble strips, handle controls which can toggle, and deal with issues like fader command echos.

+You will need super user (or elevated Administrator in Windows) privileges to use this software (specifically the daemon process'), as it uses packet capture libraries (libpcap / npcap) to establish network connectivity with the Control24 ethernet interface.
+All other TCP and UDP traffic is ignored/filtered out, so you should not have any privacy concerns if the source has not been tampered with.

 ### Compatibility

 Although ReaControl24 is written in python, it depends on certain libraries like pypcap, that can vary from platform to platform.
 Testing of various platforms is ongoing, status at this time is: